-With my fiance, Jeff, and our two cats, Mojo and Tiki, I live in a bright blue 1956 house in the Westlake District, a mid-century development in Daly City, a suburb of San Francisco.
+With my husband, Jeff, and our two cats, Mojo and Tiki, I live in a bright blue 1956 house in the Westlake District, a mid-century development in Daly City, a suburb of San Francisco.
 Westlake, by the way, was immortalized as the inspiration for Malvina Reynolds’ 1962 song Little Boxes.
 1962, coincidentally, also was the year I was born.

 I grew up in the mountains of Alleghany County, Virginia.
 Much of the county is rural and even agricultural, with a multitude of hot springs and waterfalls, several national forests and a large, gorgeous lake.
 Covington, the county seat, though, is rather unfortunately marred aesthically — though almost solely supported — by the paper mill that dominates the city both visually and economically.